-Ground-related residential development for all "Standard Architectural Areas" within the Mount Pleasant Block 51-1 is subject to the provisions of "Architectural Control Guidelines for Ground Related Residential Development (ACGGRD), Chapter 7 of the Development Design Guidelines, added through Council approval on August 6, 2008 and associated fees, as per By-Law 110-2010.
-As the DDG's may evolve and become updated, developers and their consultants shall verify with Community Design staff the latest version of the approved document in force.
+Ground-related residential development for all "Standard Architectural Areas" within Mount Pleasant Block Plan 51-2 is subject to the provisions of "Architectural Control Guidelines for Ground Related Residential Development (ACGGRD), Chapter 7 of the Development Design Guidelines, added through Council approval on August 6, 2008 and associated fees, as per By-Law 110-2010.
+As the DDG's may evolve and become updated, developers and their consultants shall verify with Development Services Division staff for the latest version of the approved document in force.